 The RDM establishes NCDOT roadway design criteria and supplements the current editions of AASHTO and other publications, by reference.
+It is the responsibility of the roadway designer to ensure the current editions along with any applicable errata are used.

 The information in this RDM has been written to follow the GB to the greatest extent possible.
 Sections in this RDM include NCDOT specific guidance with direct references to the GB and other documents, as appropriate.